 After instrumenting Amplitude successfully, you should see data show up immediately in the platform once events have been sent.

-5. Create More Projects, not Organizations.
-Creating a new project and sending data to a new API key does not require creating a new organization.
-For example, if you now wanted to instrument your Android app in Amplitude after instrumenting your iOS app, you should go to the Settings page and create a new project from there.
+6. Create More Projects, not Organizations.
+Creating a new project and sending data to a new API Key does not require creating a new organization.
+For example, if you now wanted to instrument your Android app in Amplitude after instrumenting your iOS app, then you should go to the Settings page and create a new project from there.
 You should not create an entirely separate organization for your Android app.